Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

-Sun Belt opponents meet when the Troy Trojans (2-1, 0-0 Sun Belt) visit the UL Monroe Warhawks (1-1, 0-0 Sun Belt) on Saturday, September 25, 2021 at JPS Field at Malone Stadium.
-Troy is favored by 24 points.
-The game has a point total set at 50.
+The Troy Trojans (2-1, 0-0 Sun Belt) visit the UL Monroe Warhawks (1-1, 0-0 Sun Belt) on Saturday, September 25, 2021 in matchup between Sun Belt foes at JPS Field at Malone Stadium.
+UL Monroe is a 24-point underdog.
+The contest has a point total of 50.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.